flojoy-ai/docs/docs/instruments-database/Spectrum Analyzers/Keysight-B1500A/Keysight-B1500A.md

 ---
-title: Connecting to Keysight B1500A by Keysight in Python
+title: Connecting to Keysight (Agilent) B1500A by Keysight (Agilent) in Python
-sidebar_label: Keysight B1500A
+sidebar_label: Keysight (Agilent) B1500A
 description: It provides a wide range of measurement capabilities to cover the electrical characterization and evaluation of devices, materials, semiconductors, active/passive components, or virtually any other type of electronic device with uncompromised measurement reliability and efficiency.
 The B1500A modular architecture gives you the flexibility to upgrade when needed.
 keywords: [spectrum analyzers, Keysight, QCodes, PyMeasure]
 slug: /instruments-database/spectrum-analyzers/keysight/keysight-b1500a